trianglecrm/php-campaign-template/README.md

 - successRedirect
 - downSell
 - upSell
+- successDownSell *downsell page url for the success page*

 the purpose of this implementations is to avoid JS edition, only being needed the editing of the config.ini file.